Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Abstract

 \section{Abstract}

-In previous papers, we defined fractional Brauer graphs and studied their covering theory.
-In this paper, we develop a covering theory for the Brauer $G$-sets and use it to generalize the representation type results and the AR-components results on Brauer graph algebras to the scope of fractional Brauer graph algebras in type MS.
+In previous two papers, we defined fractional Brauer configuration algebras and developed their covering theory.
+In this paper, we study the representation theory of fractional Brauer graph algebras of type MS, a special class of fractional Brauer configuration algebras that properly generalizes Brauer graph algebras.
+We first introduce the notion of Brauer $G$-set, which is a generalization of fractional Brauer graph of type MS. Then we develop a covering theory for Brauer $G$-sets and use it to characterize the representation types of fractional Brauer graph algebras of type MS. Moreover, we describe the AR-components of representation-finite and domestic fractional Brauer graph algebras of type MS respectively.